Ozanyurdakul98/react-quiz-app-v2/README.md

 The point in this rewrite was to train my comfortability with:

 - React components
+- styled components
 - props (passing on to several children)
 - Forms in react
-- conditional rendering (navigation, bookmarking, buttons etc.)
+- conditional rendering (bookmarking, buttons etc.)
 - useState management (navigation, createCard-form, etc.)
 - useEffect principles
 - localStorage
+- React Routing

 Need to add features: